DanOV/PML-Course-Project/PA_WriteUp_DOV.md

 Random Forest:
 ========================================================
 The Machine Learning algorithm choosed for this analysis is a random forest.
-The control was performed using OutOfBag methodology, which leaves 1/3 of the sample during each iteration in order to obtain unbiased estimations for the classification trees.
+The control was performed using OutOfBag (OOB) methodology, which leaves 1/3 of the sample during each iteration in order to obtain unbiased estimations for the classification trees.
 OOB also is used to get estimations of variables importance.

 ```{r}
 ## 1. Random Forest ####